Thiosulfate: Reactions with metals and metal ions

 Thiosulfate ion extensively forms diverse complexes with transition metals.
-In the era of silver-based photography, thiosulfate ion was consumed on a large scale as a "fixer" reagent.
-This application exploits thiosulfate ion's ability to dissolve silver halides.
-Thiosulfate ion (as sodium thiosulfate) is also used to extract or leach gold and silver from their ores as a less toxic alternative to cyanide ion.
+This reactivity is related to its role in of silver-based photography.

-Also reflecting its affinity for metals, thiosulfate ion rapid corrodes metals in acidic conditions.
+Also reflecting its affinity for metals, thiosulfate ion rapidly corrodes metals in acidic conditions.
 Steel and stainless steel are particularly sensitive to pitting corrosion induced by thiosulfate ions.
 Molybdenum improves the resistance of stainless steel toward pitting (AISI 316L hMo).
 In alkaline aqueous conditions and medium temperature (60 °C), carbon steel and stainless steel (AISI 304L, 316L) are not attacked, even at high concentration of base (30%w KOH), thiosulfate ion (10%w) and in presence of fluoride ion (5%w KF).